thomasy314/emojive-frontend/README.md

     - Allow users to select an emoji to represent them perhaps?
 - Add support for individual chatroom, not just one bit chatroom
     - Give users a way to either randomly enter a chatroom or enter a session ID
-- Add a library of emojis can search through
+- Add a library of emojis users can search through

 Aesthetics
 - Make things look a bit nicer.

+Security
+- Add users with authentication
+- SSL/HTTPS/WSS

 ## Setup